SyncProxy/syncproxy-quickstart/README.md

 # How to create a synchronization proxy with SyncProxy
-This tutorial will show you to how to setup a synchronization proxy with SyncProxy to enable bidirectional, real time reactive synchronization between your backend database (MySQL, SQL Server, MongoDB...) and your offline apps embedding free open source SyncProxy client.
+This tutorial will show you to how to setup a synchronization proxy with SyncProxy to enable bidirectional, real time reactive synchronization between your backend database (MySQL, SQL Server, MongoDB...) and your offline apps embedding (free open source) SyncProxy client.
+You will learn how to setup a powerful synchronization without coding, and how to save yourself hours of hard work, avoiding the use of SDK's, REST API's or complex integrations.

 ## What is **SyncProxy** ?
 >**SyncProxy** is a proxy server that manages all synchronization between a backend database and offline mobile apps.
 It connects directly to your SQL/NoSQL database to turn it into a real time reactive datasource.